 Yoga for Resilience

 Yoga for Resilience is about cultivating your own capacity to return to center after facing difficulty or challenge.
 This class incorporates dynamic, somatic movement, breath work, and guided meditation to create a safe and supportive space that promotes emotional regulation.
-Students will be offered tools and techniques to navigate and explore intense emotions and bring mindful attention to the sensations of the body.
+Students are encouraged to explore the poses to whatever extent they feel comfortable, learning to approach each posture and sensation with curiosity, in an effort to honor individual emotional and physical needs.
+Multiple variations for each pose will be offered for all levels and abilities, as will options for a more active or more restorative practice.
+This class will be adapted to all levels and abilities.

 This class is oriented toward new and experienced students who are interested in a more moderately paced practice.
 In this class, we review the fundamentals of basic standing, seated and supine poses with attention to precision of movement and body alignment.
 We begin the exploration yogic breathing and linking breath with movement.
 With regular practice, expect to build strength and flexibility in the entire body.
 Variations and modifications are offered so that students may experience poses in a way that caters to them personally.